 In a Nutshell

-LANDex is a global land governance index that puts people at the centre of land data, democratising land monitoring and building a data ecosystem where all voices can be heard.
+LANDex is a global land governance index that aims to put people at the centre of land data, democratising land monitoring and building a data ecosystem that better captures the complex experience of land governance from diverse perspectives.

 Built in consultation with members and strategic partners of ILC, LANDex is based on common people-centered indicators and methodologies, giving a platform to the individuals and communities often absent in official numbers.
 Organised around ILC’s 10 Commitments, the Global LandGovernance Index measures progress towards people-centred land governance (PCLG) on three levels: the legal framework, implementation and outcome or impact.
 In addition, standardised LANDex indicators allow members to generate globally comparable data and contribute to the monitoring of the Sustainable Development Goals (SDGs) and the Voluntary Guidelines for Tenure (VGGTs).
 Early uptake and successes have been reported in pilot countries, including Nepal, where government representatives committed to exploring the use of the tool for formal data collection.